dotmobo/notia/README.md

 You will be greeted by the `notia>` prompt.
 Here are a few examples of what you can do:

 - **Add a new note:**
   > Add a note: I need to refactor the authentication module to use JWT.
-Tags: auth, backend, task.
+Project: auth-backend.

 - **Search for notes:**
   > What are the current tasks for the backend?